Derek Chisora: Chisora vs. Wilder

 Chisora made an appearance at The O2 Arena on 25 October, during the Parker-Wardley event, alongside other heavyweight contenders.
 It was revealed that Chisora's next opponent was likely to be Dillian Whyte, in a trilogy fight.
 Chisora was willing to fight if the contract terms were favorable.
 Miller was reportedly rejected by Chisora from the shortlist of potential opponents, which included Zhang.
 Warren stated, "Chisora against Whyte is done and dusted.
 We’ve got a couple of bits to sort out but I’ll sort them out."
 He also stated the fight would headline the event, with Itauma's fight being pushed back to 2026.
 Whyte was eager and recognized the importance of the fight given his age and career trajectory.
 He acknowledged Chisora as a challenging opponent.
 While there is mutual respect, there was also some personal tension, with Whyte describing Chisora as a bully.
 On 1 November, Dan Rafael reported that the fight was cancelled, and Chisora would no longer be competing on 13 December.
 There was speculation that Chisora might have suffered an injury, but this was not confirmed.
 Chisora stated that the fight contract did not meet his expectations, leading him to tear it up.

+On 22 January 2026, it was announced that Chisora would fight Deontay Wilder in London in April.
+On 30 January 2026, it was confirmed the bout would take place at The O2 Arena on 4 April 2026.
+It was the 50th professional fight of both fighters' careers.
+During fight week, Chisora was made a 1/2 favourite by Sky Bet and Wilder was a 13/8 underdog.
+Chisora arrived to the fight week press conference in a tank with Reform UK leader Nigel Farage.
+On the night of the fight, Wilder dominated the early rounds and Chisora rallied late.
+Wilder won the fight by split decision.
+Two judges scored it for Wilder 115–111 and 115–113, while the third judge scored it for Chisora 115–112.